 09 Nov Trump ahead: Taormina Taj Mahal

 What an amazing finding: I soon realized that many common stereotypes about Italian Americans are definitely true.
 But I also discovered a disturbing bond of personal brotherhood with those feelings.
-The idealisation of the native land is an easy idea to latch on to.
+The idealization of the native land is an easy idea to latch on to.

 Today, over 17 million Americans claim Italian ancestry, third only to Brazil and Argentina.
 Italian Americans are the fourth largest European ethnic group in the United States.